flosell/lambdacd/README.md

 * `lein new lambdacd <NAME>` will create a new pipeline-project
 * `lein ring server` from the project folder starts the server and opens the the UI for your pipeline
 * your pipeline is defined in `src/<NAME>/`.
 Have a look around, change some steps or add some steps on your own.
-* for details, check out the [walkthrough](doc/walkthrough.md) or dive straight into the [documented sample code](http://flosell.github.io/lambdacd/marginalia/uberdoc.html).

 ## Example